Should You Invest in PBF Energy Inc (PBF) Now? - News Heater

 PBF’s Market Performance

-PBF’s stock has fallen by -5.37% in the past week, with a monthly drop of -7.96% and a quarterly drop of -25.38%.
-The volatility ratio for the week is 2.90% while the volatility levels for the last 30 days are 3.27% for PBF Energy Inc The simple moving average for the last 20 days is -8.48% for PBF stock, with a simple moving average of -7.60% for the last 200 days.
+PBF’s stock has risen by 7.20% in the past week, with a monthly rise of 0.05% and a quarterly drop of -16.36%.
+The volatility ratio for the week is 2.73% while the volatility levels for the last 30 days are 3.06% for PBF Energy Inc The simple moving average for the last 20 days is 2.21% for PBF stock, with a simple moving average of 1.81% for the last 200 days.

 Analysts’ Opinion of PBF